 Valley side slopes, terrace edges, and inner gorge areas in the Hoh River Basin represent a high percentage of the land outside the ONP and have a naturally high erosion potential (Parks, 2001).
+Climate change and ensuing glacial melt have added to sediment loading (see p.
+16, below).
 A combination of sensitive soil types, precipitation intensity, mid-slope roads with side-cast construction, and extensive timber harvest have unnaturally increased surface erosion rates in these areas (McHenry, 2001), likely exacerbated by climate change.
-Although forest road systems are improving under present DNR Forest Practice regulations, the legacy of old roads has taken a toll in some areas (Smith, 2000).
+Although forest road systems are improving under present DNR Forest Practice regulations (WAC 222), the legacy of old roads has taken a toll in some areas (Smith, 2000).
 Unintended negative effects on salmonid habitat by county and federal highway systems, notably bank armoring, remains largely unmitigated.
-Mass wasting and debris flows have also resulted in channel incision which has disconnected floodplain habitat and exposed layers of clay sediment which continually erode and reduce water quality in both the main stem Hoh and tributaries (Smith, 2000).
+Mass wasting and debris flows have also resulted in channel incision that has disconnected floodplain habitat and exposed layers of clay sediment; these continually erode and reduce water quality in both the mainstem Hoh and tributaries (Smith, 2000).